 Note: The DFDL parser SHALL NOT recursively parse the schema components inside a complex element when it has already established that the element occurrence is missing.

-Points of Uncertainty
+Resolving Points of Uncertainty

 A point of uncertainty occurs in the data stream when there is more than one schema component that might occur at that point.
 Points of uncertainty can be nested.